badoo/pinba2/README.md

     - no limits on tag name/value sizes (but keep it reasonable)
 - aggregation performance improved, reduced cpu/memory usage
     - currently handles ~72k simple packets/sec (~200mbps) with 5 medium-complexity reports (4 keys aggregation) @ ~40% overall cpu usage
+    - handles up to 1.4 million packets/sec (~3 gbps) on internal setups on commodity hardware from 2015
     - uses significantly less memory (orders of magnitude) for common cases, since we don't store raw requests by default
     - current goal is to be able to handle 10gpbs of incoming traffic with hundreds of reports
 - select performance - might be slower